Dr-dyrane/slatechain/documentation/erp.md

-## SlateChain Integration Strategy: Phase 1 - Read-Only Data Visualization
+## SupplyCycles Integration Strategy: Phase 1 - Read-Only Data Visualization

 **Introduction:**

-This document outlines a phased approach to integrating external systems with SlateChain.
-Phase 1 focuses on read-only integrations for data visualization in the front-end, providing immediate value to users by bringing key information from external systems directly into the SlateChain interface.
+This document outlines a phased approach to integrating external systems with SupplyCycles.
+Phase 1 focuses on read-only integrations for data visualization in the front-end, providing immediate value to users by bringing key information from external systems directly into the SupplyCycles interface.
 This approach minimizes initial complexity and risk, allowing for a gradual expansion of integration capabilities.

 **Guiding Principles:**

 *   **Start Small:** Focus on a single, high-value integration first.
-*   **Prioritize Read-Only Access:** Begin by displaying data from external systems without enabling write operations (data modification) from within SlateChain.
+*   **Prioritize Read-Only Access:** Begin by displaying data from external systems without enabling write operations (data modification) from within SupplyCycles.
 *   **Abstraction and Reusability:** Encapsulate API calls and data transformations in reusable services.
 *   **Security First:** Store API keys and secrets securely and implement proper authorization.
 *   **User Feedback:** Provide clear loading indicators and error messages to the user.